dphogit/odin/README.md

 dotnet test --filter FullyQualifiedName~Odin.Api.IntegrationTests
 ```

-Integration tests are using Xunit, testcontainers and respawn.
+Integration tests for the API use Xunit, testcontainers and respawn.
 At the start of the integration tests for an XUnit defined collection, a docker container is started with the same SQL Server 2022 image as the API is using then reset to a clean state at the end of each test.

 ## Samples